Persian Dance; the Most Beautiful Form of Art

 Therefore, this is a dance that conveys strength.

-A kind of Kurdish and Lorestani dance.
+Do Pa is a kind of Kurdish and Lorestani dance.

-A kind of Kurdish and Lorestani dance.
+Se Pa is a kind of Kurdish and Lorestani dance.

 Dance with tightening the jingles around the hands or the feet of dancer.